grandamenium/grandamenium/README.md

 ## 🧠 About Me

 - Cursor-comment-reading my way through React, TypeScript, Node, and PostgreSQL
-- Specialize in AI agents, MCP & A2A, context/prompt engineering
+- Specialize in AI agents, MCP & A2A, context engineering systems
-- Background in neural circuit development, systems neuroscience, and molecular biology
+- Background in neural development, systems neuroscience, and molecular biology
-- I care about modularity, first-principles thinking, and building tools that scale horizontally
+- I care about modularity, first-principles thinking, and building useful hackable tools for myself and other devs

 ---